 |Pickup Switching||5-Position Blade: 1.
 Bridge, 2.
 Bridge & Middle, 3.
 Middle, 4.
 Middle & Neck , 5.
 Neck|

 |Truss Rod Wrench||3/16" "T-Style" Ball-End Hex (Allen) Wrench|

 |Saddle Height Wrench||1.5mm Hex Wrench|

 |Unique Features||Distressed Body, Neck, and Hardware creating an aged appearance, Aged Black Knobs, Switch Tip, Vintage Styling, Trem Arm Tip and Pickup Covers|

 |Strap Locks||Vintage Style Strap Buttons|

-Hope this review with a bit of a background story of my encounter with this instrument has been interesting for you and see you in the next review!
+Hope this review with a bit of a background story of my encounter with this instrument has been interesting for you.
+Thanks for visiting my blog and supporting me so far!
+I will hopefully see you in the next review here!